-Business line of credit: How it works and how to qualify
+Business line of credit: what it is and how it works

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio